1. Overview

 JSONArray result = CDL.toJSONArray(string);

-The object JSONArray result now consists of (output formatted for the sake of clarity):
+The object JSONArray result now consists of the following (output formatted for the sake of clarity):

 [